 Perhaps this is unavoidable.
 But surely it is not too much to ask that such objects always be presented with an account of the stories and activities that gave them their original meaning.
 Early in the exhibition one comes across a true masterpiece, a dagger whose handle is adorned with a shaman’s owl-eyed face, his trance state beaten onto the thin metal.
 According to Tlingit oral history, one day the metalsmith Saayin.aat came across a meteorite, and forged her blade from this “iron that fell from the sky.”
 Knowing that story makes all the difference to the viewer; it turns the object into something more than just a bit of exquisite craftsmanship.
 Only when all these stories are included—when the why and who matters as much as when and how—can these works be expected to change our understanding of the cultures to which they belonged.

-Robert Rubsam is a writer and critic from New York’s Hudson Valley, and a current MFA student at Columbia University.
+Robert Rubsam is a writer and critic whose work has been published in the New York Times Magazine, The Baffler, America, and Texas Monthly.
+He is currently an M.F.A. student at Columbia University.
 You can follow him on Twitter at @rob_rubsam.